ankowals/saf/README.md

 How to write step and share data between steps?

 Thanks to dependency injection there is a way to share objects between steps and modules.
-In SharedContext.class available under /src/test/java/modules/core few objects were defined like driver, env, step, macro, config and obj.
+In SharedContext.class available under /src/test/java/modules/core so called Context Object was defined.

-To grant access to them please create a constructor for a class with steps like below
+To grant access to it please make sure that your Steps calss extends BaseStep calss and create a constructor like below

-	public class DemoOnlieSteps {
+	public class DemoOnlieSteps extends BaseSteps {

 	    private SharedContext ctx;